-The Unfought: As a result of Black killing him just before Goku arrives.
+- The Unfought: As a result of Black killing him just before Goku arrives.

 - Too Dumb to Live: Refused to surrender the Dragon Balls, despite knowing that he could not stop Goku and bragging about his real goal to Staff Officer Black.

 - We Can Rebuild Him: His resurrection as Android 9.

-  - Wrong Genre Savvy: Thought Master Roshi was the scientist who build the Dragon Radar because he was an old man.
+- Wrong Genre Savvy: Thought Master Roshi was the scientist who built the Dragon Radar because he was an old man.

 Adjutant Black / Staff Officer Black (ブラック補佐, Burakku Hosa [manga]; ブラック参謀, Burakku Sambou [anime])